yaobinwen/robin_on_rails/linux/X/README.md

 > For TCP connections, displays on a given host are numbered starting from 0, and the server for display N listens and accepts connections on port 6000 + N.

+The port 6000 is also mentioned in [4].
+See the registration table at the bottom.

 **[2]**

 The `D` in `/tmp/.X11-unix/XD` is a number.
 On my current work computer, it is `/tmp/.X11-unix/X0=` where `DISPLAY` is `:0`.